ferico55/FLEX/ios/Pods/FLEX/README.md

 ## Excluding FLEX from Release (App Store) Builds
-*Note: CocoaPods handles this automatically if you only specify the Debug configuration for FLEX in your Podfile.*

 FLEX makes it easy to explore the internals of your app, so it is not something you should expose to your users.
 Fortunately, it is easy to exclude FLEX files from Release builds.
+The strategies differ depending on how you integrated FLEX in your project, and are described below.

+At the places in your code where you integrate FLEX, do a `#if DEBUG` check to ensure the tool is only accessible in your `Debug` builds and to avoid errors in your `Release` builds.
+For more help with integrating FLEX, see the example project.

+### FLEX files added manually to a project

 In Xcode, navigate to the "Build Settings" tab of your project.
 Click the plus and select `Add User-Defined Setting`.

 ![Add User-Defined Setting](http://engineering.flipboard.com/assets/flex/flex-readme-exclude-1.png)